 Want to protect and improve your online reputation?
 Learn how to Google yourself.
 Hint: it’s more involved than you may think.
 To be truly effective, you’ll need to understand why it’s important, how to get the most information, and how to handle what you’ve found.
 We’ve covered all of it in this simple guide.

 Why You Have to Google Yourself

 One of the first things recruiters, hiring managers, business associates, even potential friends and dates will do when considering whether to associate with you is search your name in Google to learn more about you.

 How Google Can Help

 This is not necessarily a bad thing.
 Many people have plenty of information they want to show off online.
 Volunteer work, online portfolios, speaking engagements, and extensive networks can all be found online and reflect positively on your reputation.
 This is the sort of thing you want to find on Google, and it’s what hiring managers and others who might search for you online would want to see.

 What You May Find on Google

 In some cases; however, what appears at the top of your search results may not always be an accurate reflection of you as a person.
-In a 2015 survey of 1,000 adults sponsored by Domain.me, 20 percent of respondents found inaccurate information and 30 percent found their content shared without permission.
+In this 2015 survey of 1,000 adults, 20 percent of respondents found inaccurate information and 30 percent found their content shared without permission.
 An unfortunate 12 percent said they were unpleasantly surprised by their findings, and eight percent found embarrassing or reputation damaging information.

 In fact, it’s quite rare to be completely pleased with your online reputation.
 The survey indicates that only 22 percent of people find information that is exactly what they want people to know about them.

 How Google Search Results Can Affect You